openssl/openssl/ddd/README.md

 For further background information on the premise of this approach, see [API long-term evolution](https://github.com/openssl/openssl/issues/17939).

+## Scope

+The current emphasis is on client demos.
+Server support for QUIC is deferred to subsequent OpenSSL releases, and therefore is (currently) out of scope for this design exercise.

+The demos also deliberately focus on aspects of libssl usage which are likely to be relevant to QUIC and require changes; for example, how varied applications have libssl perform network I/O, and how varied applications create sockets and connections for use with libssl.
+The libssl API as a whole has a much larger scope and includes innumerate functions and myriad features; the intention is not to demonstrate all of these, because most of them will not be touched by QUIC.
+For example, while many users of OpenSSL may make use of APIs for client certificates or other TLS functionality, the use of QUIC is unlikely to have implications for these APIs and demos demonstrating such functionality are therefore out of scope.

 ## Background

 These demos were developed after analysis of the following open source